There are four cycling events in the Olympic Games.

 In some events, two cyclists or two teams race each other.
 They start at opposite sides of the track and try to catch up with each other.
 In some track events the cyclists race for 1000 metres and the fastest one wins.

 These races are on public roads.
 The bikes used in road races can have up to 14 gears and brakes.
-The cyclists ride about 190 kilometres through the countryside.
+Male cyclists ride about 250 kilometres and female cyclist race over 130 kilometres.